kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 One of the most important AWS best-practices to follow is the cloud architecture principle of elasticity.
 How does this principle improve your architecture’s design?

-&nbsp;&nbsp;&nbsp;&nbsp;A. By automatically scaling your on-premises resources based on changes in demand.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;A. By automatically scaling your on-premises resources based on changes in demand.
-&nbsp;&nbsp;&nbsp;&nbsp;B. By automatically scaling your AWS resources using an Elastic Load Balancer.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;B. By automatically scaling your AWS resources using an Elastic Load Balancer.
-&nbsp;&nbsp;&nbsp;&nbsp;C. By reducing interdependencies between application components wherever possible.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;C. By reducing interdependencies between application components wherever possible.
-&nbsp;&nbsp;&nbsp;&nbsp;D. By automatically provisioning the required AWS resources based on changes in demand.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;D. By automatically provisioning the required AWS resources based on changes in demand.

 <details><summary>Click to reveal answer.</summary>
 <br>